-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
-Tell him if you are allergic to any medicine.
+- Take your medicine as directed.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 - You have a fever.

-- You get dizzy and feel like fainting.
+- You are dizzy and feel faint.

 - You have chills, a cough, or feel weak and achy.

-- You have questions or concerns about your disease or medicine.
+- You have questions or concerns about your condition or care.

-- You have very bad chest pain.
+- You have severe chest or abdominal pain.

-- You have trouble breathing all of a sudden.
+- You have sudden trouble breathing.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.